 Now before you chirp, “your kid isn’t going to make a mango salsa when she’s at college,” let me say, I know.
 As I was making these vegetarian tacos, she begged me to make a salsa.

 You can skip that step too and either used a jarred salsa or — if you do have mangoes available, tuck in a wedge or two into your taco next to some avocado.

-I mentioned that she could also swap out the beans for a fried or scrambled egg for a tasty, nutritious breakfast.
+Either way, I think this qualifies as cheap and wholesome eats for a college student — and she’ll probably get several meals out of it.
+These easy tacos are perfect for Meatless Mondays too and two of her roommates are vegetarian… so… I also mentioned that she could swap out the beans for a fried or scrambled egg for a tasty, nutritious breakfast.
 She nodded, but I doubt she’ll make more than a piece of toast.
 Ah, well.

-- 1 15-ounce can black beans, rinsed and drained
+- 15 ounces canned black beans rinsed and drained

-- 1 small onion, diced
+- 1 small onion diced

-- 1 red bell pepper, halved
+- 1 red bell pepper halved

-- 2 cloves garlic, minced
+- 2 cloves garlic minced